MBrancoLab/Taylor_2021_PAtChER/README.md

 *H3K27ac HiChIP analysis*

 For enrichment and peak analyses, read counts that would have come from the artificially duplicate region are estimated, assuming no enrichment (see paper methods for more details).
 In the enrichment analysis this is done within enrichment_analysis.sh, which then generates the plots in Figures 3C,D. In the peak analysis this is done in peak_detection.sh, which then generates normalised bigWig tracks (used in Figure 3B) and performs peak detection using MACS2.
-Peaks overlapping the regions of interest within the minigenome are analysed in peak_analysis.R to generate the ROC curves in Supplementary Figure 3, and the plot in Figure 3E.
+Peaks overlapping the regions of interest within the minigenome are analysed in peak_analysis.R to generate the ROC curves in Supplementary Figure 4, and the plot in Figure 3E.

+## Long-range

+*Chromatin loop detection*

+Chromatin loops were called from our MCF7 and 2102Ep Hi-C data using Juicer (chromatinLoops.sh, which includes calls to brancoLoopsMCF7.sh and brancoLoopsP2102EP.sh scripts).
+Juicer's dump function was used to count reads involved in each chromatin loop (included in the 'chromatin_loops' output files) and reads involved in proximal contacts within each region (or bin) involved in the loop (hic_dump.sh).
+Those counts were processed by read_counts.R to produce Supplementary Figure 3A/B.

+*Minigenome focused on loops*

+A minigenome was generated that duplicates 200 regions involved in chromatin loops in MCF7 cells (make_minigenome.R).
+Two versions were made: one with duplications placed at the other end of the loop, and the other with duplications lying 50kb away from the selected regions.
+Minigenome generation follows the same logical structure as above.
+MCF7 Hi-C data was mapped to the minigenome with minigenome_align.sh, and read counts at original and duplicated positions processed with accuracy_analysis.R to produce Supplementary Figure 3D.

 ## HiMeDIP human